khilscher/xboot/README.md

 # XBoot
 The [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps) (DPS) provisioning process assumes an x.509 certificate is already installed on the device.
 This is where **X.509 Bootstrap** (aka **XBoot**) comes in.

 When the IoT device first boots, the IoT device generates an x.509 certificate signing request (CSR) using the (optional) **XBoot.Client** SDK, sends the CSR to the **XBoot.Server** REST endpoint, and receives a signed x.509 certificate back.
-This certificate can then be used in the [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps) (DPS) provisioning process and to authenticate with [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub).
+This certificate can then be used by the device to attest to [Azure Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps) (DPS) and to authenticate with [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub).

-XBoot allows IoT device builders to have a generic firmware loaded onto their devices at time of manufacturing and avoid the cost of installing individual x.509 certificates onto each device, post-manufacturing.
+XBoot allows IoT device builders to have a generic firmware loaded onto their devices at time of manufacturing and avoid the cost of installing individual x.509 certificates onto each device, during or post-manufacturing.

+## Components

 XBoot consists of the following components: